-- Screen to display images* - a screen can display colours and images
+- MWP_sc screen to display images - display colours and images

 How to operate

-To operate a Zantiks unit connect to the same network as the unit and open up the home page of the Zantiks unit, the Zantiks Control Console, by typing in the IP address of the unit in the browser (this is displayed on the MWP's screen when you boot up).
+To operate a Zantiks unit connect to the same network as the unit.
+To open the Zantiks Control Console, enter the unit's IP address in the browser (supplied on your delivery note).
 From this home page you can operate all your networked units.

-For instructions on how to set up the MWP, look at the MWP Introduction manual.
+For instructions on how to set up the MWP, see the MWP Introduction manual.

-For details on how to use the Zantiks Control Console on your device, look at the Zantiks Control Console manual.
+For details on how to use the Zantiks Control Console, see the Zantiks Control Console manual.

 Tracking and video recording

-Tracking single housed larval zebrafish in a 24-well plate in the Zantiks MWP
+Tracking larval zebrafish in a 24-well plate in the Zantiks MWP_vb